Canon 1D Mark II vs G9X Mark II

 It is notable that the 1D Mark II has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N.
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Canon G9 X Mark II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark II: